rarible/sdk/README.md

 })
 ```

-After call submit action, you will get IBlockchainTransaction object which can be used to watch for transaction status (error or confirmed).
+After the call submits action, you will get IBlockchainTransaction object which can be used to watch for transaction status (error or confirmed).

 ### Bid